-- Miss V Tutcher, Head of Early Years, DSL
+- V Tutcher, Head of Early Years, DSL

-- Mr A. Rudkin, Headmaster DDSL
+- A. Rudkin, Headmaster DDSL

-- Miss E. Morgan, Deputy Head, DDSL
+- E. Morgan, Head of Pre-Prep, DDSL

 The role responsibilities are:

 • To coordinate action within the setting and liaise with social care and other outside agencies over cases of suspected abuse/harm or confirmed abuse/harm.